XenonCode - Documentation

 Empty lines within a body are allowed and ignored by the compiler.

-Functions bodies may have a return statement optionally followed by an expression that would be used to assign a leading variable in the caller statement.
+statement optionally followed by an expression that would be used to assign a leading variable in the caller statement.

 When returning a value, the return type must be provided at the end of the arguments, after the closing parenthesis and a colon.